kherlein/Thesis2020/README.md

 # Thesis2020
-Working on full model thesis
+Working on full model thesis.
-Building off of preliminary model and code
+Building off of preliminary model and code.